 The Rio Grande Valley trip is a four-day, whirlwind tour of many of the terrific spots for birds in South Texas.
 We leave around dawn on Thursday and drive to Harlingen, where we will hotel for the duration of the trip.
 Then we head out to Laguna Atascosa NWR for afternoon birding, before calling it a day.

-February is all about Costa Rica, as we have three wonderful and separate weeks down there.
+We have three wonderful and separate weeks in Costa Rica.
 Week one, the “Western Loop,” we head over to the Pacific Coast and begin with the Tarcoles area.
 Included in this is the town itself, with Turquoise-browed Motmots, a boat ride into the mangroves with Boat-billed Herons, a Canopy Walk down the side of the mountain, with many mid-range tropical species, and fabulous Carara National Park.

 We often run a spring break trip in mid-March to several places in West Texas, with the top destination being Big Bend National Park.
 On Thursday, however, we leave the Galveston/Houston area very early, arriving midafternoon in Balmorhea.
 We visit the Lake and the State Park for birds like roadrunner and Vermilion Flycatcher, then move on to the highway that heads south toward Big Bend National Park.
 However, we stop for a visit at Davis Mountain State Park, where feeders bring many neat bird species close.